 - What are the Special Studies classes?

-- I don't have the pre-requisites, but can I take this class anyway?
+- I don't have the prerequisites, but can I take the class anyway?

 - How do I add a graduate class?